-FIGURE 15.
-Stratigraphically-calibrated cladogram of phylogenetic relationships of Hadrosaurinae.
-Solid symbols indicate stratigraphical occurrence of a taxon, whereas hatched symbols indicate ghost lineages.
+Solid symbols indicate stratigraphical occurrence of a taxon , whereas hatched symbols indicate ghost lineages.
 Asian taxa are underlined.
-Abbreviations: CMP, Campanian; MAA, Maastrichtian; SAN, Santonian.
-Dates are millions of years before present.

-It may therefore be concluded that, despite the fact that the Beringian isthmus was situated in the polar region, many faunal exchanges occurred between Asia and western North America, so both regions seem effectively merged from a biogeographical point of view by Campanian-Maastrichtian time.
-Although the major direction of emigration for dinosaurs seems to have been from Asia to western North America, several independent hadrosaurid lineages also appear to have crossed the Beringian isthmus from east to west.
+Abbreviations: CMP , Campanian; MAA , Maastrichtian; SAN , Santonian.
+Dates are millions of years before present. v fact that the Beringian isthmus was situated in the polar region , many faunal exchanges occurred between Asia and western North America , so both regions seem effectively merged from a biogeographical point of view by Campanian-Maastrichtian time.
+Although the major direction of emigration for dinosaurs seems to have been from Asia to western North America , several independent hadrosaurid lineages also appear to have crossed the Beringian isthmus from east to west.